 The Practical Ontology & Compendium of Social Cohesion

-Welcome to Part 'I' - A Course of Study: The Practical Modern Glossary, Ontology & Compendium of Social Cohesion ("the OC")
+Welcome to Part 'I' - A Course of Study: The Practical Citizens' Glossary, Ontology & Compendium of Social Cohesion ("the OC")

 Read in this sequence: (1) Ticket to a Project (First Edition) ----- (2) Instructions to this Part 'I' - The OC ----- xxx START HERE xxx ----- (3) Part 'II' - A Course of Action: The Modern Cohesion ProjectTM